SiriDB/siridb-server/README.md

 Native connectors are available for [Python](https://github.com/transceptor-technology/siridb-connector) and [Go](https://github.com/transceptor-technology/go-siridb-connector).
 When not using Python or Go you can still communicate to SiriDB using [SiriDB HTTP](#siridb-http).

 ### SiriDB HTTP
-[SiriDB HTTP](https://github.com/transceptor-technology/siridb-http/blob/master/README.md) provides a HTTP API for SiriDB and has support for JSON, MsgPack, CSV and QPack.
+[SiriDB HTTP](https://github.com/transceptor-technology/siridb-http/blob/master/README.md) provides a HTTP API for SiriDB and has support for JSON, MsgPack, Qpack, CSV and Socket.io.
 SiriDB HTTP also has an optional web interface and SSL support.

 ### SiriDB Prompt
 [SiriDB Prompt](https://github.com/transceptor-technology/siridb-prompt) can be used as a command line SiriDB client with auto-completion support and can be used to load json or csv data into a SiriDB database.
 Click [here](https://github.com/transceptor-technology/siridb-prompt/blob/master/README.md) for more information about SiriDB Prompt.